 Where to Read the Aramaic?

 If you would like a print version, Lamsa’s translation of the Aramaic is on Amazon.
 It has the sacred names in standard English.
-Link.
+Holy Bible: From the Ancient Eastern Text.

 You can also view that translation, as well as other public domain translations like Murdock’s, by going to dukhrana.com and clicking on “Peshitta Tool”.

-Here is a new print translation, though me and my colleagues haven’t read this one and can’t vouch for it: Link.
+Here is a new print translation, though me and my colleagues haven’t read this one and can’t vouch for it: The Peshitta Holy Bible Translated.